mistakia/nano-community/docs/history/overview.md

 #### Cypherpunk manifest

 - privacy is necessary for an open society and requires anonymous transaction systems
-- the essence of privacy is not secrecy but rather control over ones secrets
+- the essence of privacy is not secrecy but rather control over ones personal information
-- believe in the free flow of information
+- belief in the free flow of information
 - privacy must be defended and fought for, it will not be granted
 - write code and publish it for free for others to use, learn from, attack, and improve

-Over the next decade, cypherpunks like Wei Dai, Hal Finney, Zooko Wilcox, Nick Szabo and Adam Back answered the call for action working on projects such as "bit gold", Rpow, Hashcash, and b-money.
+Over the next decade, cypherpunks like Wei Dai, Hal Finney, Zooko Wilcox, Nick Szabo and Adam Back pushed the movement forward by working on projects such as <a href="https://nakamotoinstitute.org/bit-gold/" target="_blank">bit gold</a>, <a href="https://nakamotoinstitute.org/finney/rpow/" target="_blank">Rpow</a>, <a href="http://www.hashcash.org/" target="_blank">Hashcash</a>, and <a href="http://www.weidai.com/bmoney.txt" target="_blank">b-money</a>.

 ## Bitcoin